RAID Array Recovery on NAS QNAP TL-R1620Sep-RP: How to Recover Data When It Fails

 To prevent data loss, it is essential to regularly backup data, implement RAID configurations, use surge protectors, keep the NAS device in a secure location, and install antivirus software to protect against malware.

-Although NAS TL-R1620Sep-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TL-R1620Sep-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view